Simulation-Based Design of Group Sequential Trials with a Survival Endpoint with rpact

 Use getPowerSurvival() to calculate the power achieved for the ceiled number of events.
 Note that the direction of the alternative needs to be specified.
 Here, the alternative is towards hazard ratios < 1 which is specified as directionUpper = FALSE.

-powerResult <- getPowerSurvival(design,
+powerResult <- getPowerSurvival(

 maxNumberOfEvents = ceiling(sampleSizeResult$maxNumberOfEvents),